HofstadterTools/HofstadterTools/docs/source/gallery.rst

 .. note::

 		The Hofstadter Hamiltonian is defined with an overall minus sign in HofstadterTools.
-Hence, ``-t 1`` translates to a effective hopping strength of -1 for nearest-neighbor terms, and so on.
+Hence, ``-t 1`` translates to an effective hopping strength of -1 for nearest-neighbor terms, and so on.

 .. image:: images/gallery/butterfly_square_q_499_t_1_0_-0.25_col_point_jet_dpi_500.png
 	:align: center